rust-lang/rfcbot-rs/README.md

 Note that only one concern per comment is allowed.

+#### Final comment period

+Once the threshold of approvals has been met and there is no remaining concerns, the final comment period starts.
+It ends after 10 days.
+At that point, the proposal is considered accepted.

 ### Feedback Requests

 To request feedback from a user not on the tagged team(s), use `@rfcbot f? @username`.
 This will create an entry in the database which will be marked as resolved once that user has commented on the issue/PR.
 Note that these feedback requests will not block start/end of an FCP.
 If you need to block FCP on that user's feedback, you may want to create a new concern that you can resolve.